People are often sent on training courses to gain knowledge of particular subjects.

 Does this mean that they need to have attended a training course first?
 No, not at all.
 By attending a business simulation with no preconceptions of the theory of “how to do it”, people learn as much as those who have attended training.
 Sometimes more.

 Are business simulation games only for IT?
 Again, no. Business simulation workshops like MarsLander, allow those from the wider business to experience what IT experiences and learn how to build a closer working relationship with IT in a “safe” environment where everyone can try and fail, or try and succeed, without a business impact.

-This simulation is a powerful way to stimulate a new way of thinking within the IT Organization.
-It also shows in one interactive day the essence of ITSM Next generation practices such as ITIL4® or VeriSM™.
+This simulation is a powerful way to stimulate a new way of thinking within the IT organisation.
+It also shows in one interactive day, the essence of ITSM Next Generation practices such as ITIL4 or VeriSM.